Initial setup

 Quitting from RStudio (and R)

-You shut down RStudio by either clicking Session > Quit Session in the main Rstudio toolbar or by running q() in the R console as below:
+You shut down RStudio by either clicking Session > Quit Session in the main Rstudio toolbar or by running q() in the R console:

 q()

 You will then be asked whether you want to save the workspace image.
-For this course, please never save the workspace i.e. (Don't save).
+For working through the materials in this tutorial, you shouldn’t save the workspace image – i.e. (Don't save).

 Learning R

-A basic knowledge in R is a prerequisite for this course.
+A basic knowledge in R is a prerequisite for this tutorial.
 If you are unfamiliar with R then please start by working through these two sources:

 There is a very large and helpful R community online that will make learning R easier for you.
 Here are a few useful links and commands in case you get stuck:

-• Stack Overflow: A blog where you can often find an answer to your questions about R. The easiest way is to google your question in English; a Stack Overflow member’s answer will be included in the first search results.
+• Stack Overflow: A blog where you can often find an answer to your questions about R. The easiest way is to do an internet search of your question in English; a Stack Overflow member’s answer is usually included in the first search results.

 • The book R for Data Science (Wickham, Çetinkaya-Rundel, and Grolemund 2023): Hadley Wickham is the chief programmer of the tidyverse.
 His books are very readable, well-structured, and entertaining.